 Education Student Emergency Fund

 The College of Education's Student Emergency Fund is intended to support students who face unexpected hardships that have an immediate impact on their personal and/or academic wellbeing such as job loss or unstable housing.
-The fund is designated to offset short-term financial need and is not intended to replace or supplement financial aid.
-Emergency funds are automatically applied to the tuition account balance.
+The fund is designated to offset short-term financial need.
+Emergency funds are automatically applied to the tuition account balance and typically do not exceed $2,000.

 Eligibility requirements